univiseditor/univis_ui/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Especially in:
-- Clipping support (Scroll Views)
+- Clipping support (Scroll Views).
-- Performance improvements
+- Performance improvements.
-- New examples
+- New examples.
+- supportes more widgets.

 To contribute:
 1. Fork the repository